theonlybdiouf/harveytakehome/README.md

 ## Analytics Questions
-Can be found on the .ipynb notebook attached.
+Can be found on the Analytics Questions.ipynb notebook attached.